-SECTION 14.14.6 AFFORDABLE HOUSING INCENTIVE
+14.4.6 Affordable Housing Incentive

 A maximum of eight (8) points will be awarded based upon the level of additional resources, funding leveraged by Tax Credits or effective use of conventional financing.
 The two factors below can be met individually or collectively to receive the special scoring points.
 Additional contributions may include land donations and funding commitments made by local governments, non-profit organizations and private businesses.
 Eligibility: only loans or grants from the following sources will qualify for points under this section.